whmsft/PopUP/README.md

 GAME OVER on 15 popups

 # TODO
-1. Add many more types of popups (5 as of now)
-2. Background music
+1. Background music
-3. options on each popup (ex: Ok, Cancel)
+2. options on each popup (ex: Ok, Cancel)
-4. A bootscreen
+3. A bootscreen

 ## Credits